Probate Q&A Series

 Appointment and Authority

 First, the court must issue Letters Testamentary or Letters of Administration, which formally empower the personal representative to act on behalf of the estate.
-The court may require a surety bond, unless the will waives bond or the beneficiaries agree to dispense with it.
+The court may require a surety bond, unless the will waives bond or the clerk otherwise dispenses with bond as permitted by law.

 Need for Court Approval

-North Carolina law generally requires court authorization to sell real property of an estate.
-Under N.C.
-Gen. Stat. § 28A-18-1, the personal representative must file a petition in the clerk’s office of the county where the estate is being probated.
+North Carolina law does not always require court authorization to sell real property of an estate; whether court approval is required depends on the source of the personal representative’s authority, including any power of sale in the will or authority under statute.
+When court authorization is needed, the personal representative may seek authority in the clerk’s office of the county where the estate is being administered.
 The petition must explain why the sale is necessary—typically to pay debts, distribute cash to beneficiaries, or preserve value.

 Appraisal and Notice